10 Different Types of Ecommerce Websites in 2023

 - General queries page

-You can add a live chat or helpline for customers to connect with you quickly.
-A website should integrate all the customer service options seamlessly.
+You can add a live chat or different types of chatbots for customers to connect with you quickly.
+The biggest business websites integrate all the customer service options seamlessly.
+Providing excellent customer service not only helps retain customers but also improves your e-commerce ranking in search engine results.

 Different Types of Ecommerce Websites